-Funding for the ESDW is provided via the CECAM contribution to E-CAM: 2/3 funded from CECAM Headquarters, 1/3 from the local beneficiary hosting the event including possible funding from external sources and co-sponsors.

-Participation is free of charge for academic participants and for industrial participants from one of the current or future industrial partners of E-CAM.
+CECAM provides funding for the ESDWs that are part of the official CECAM flagship programme4.
+Two thirds of this funding derives from CECAM Headquarters and one third derives from the local beneficiary hosting the event (normally, a CECAM Node).
+Funding from external sources and co-sponsors is also possible.
+Participation to these events is free of charge for academic participants and for industrial participants from one of the current or future industrial partners of E-CAM.
 An attendance fee of up to 1000 Euro may be charged to industrial trainees from outside the E-CAM partnership.
 Special provisions for licensing and upload to the repository of software developed by paying trainees will be made if necessary.